igorleonovich/2ndrive-mac/README.md

 # 🦉2ndrive
-Bash script for auto/manual ejecting second drive on a Mac OS' boot.
+The Bash script for auto/manual ejecting second drive on Mac OS' boot.

-It helps you to decrease noise level of a computer and save battery power.
+If you have SSD and HDD and you do not want to use HDD constantly, it'll help you to decrease noise level of a computer and save battery power as well.

-Typical usage of it assumes that some MacBook has both SDD and HDD and you do not want to use HDD constantly.
-Of course it may be helpful in some other cases.

 ## Steps
-1. Open Terminal, run `sh 2nd.sh`.
+1. Open repository folder in Terminal, run `sh 2nd.sh`.
-2. From the shown list please enter a number of the disk that you want to disable automatically.
+2. From the shown list please select the disk's number you want to make disabled automatically.
-3. Re-run your Terminal to use new `2ndon` and `2ndoff` commands and restart your Mac to see how it works on a boot.
+3. Re-run Terminal to use new `2ndon` and `2ndoff` commands and restart the system to see how it works on a boot.

 ## Using
-- Your selected drive will be automatically turned off each time Mac OS is loaded.
+- Selected drive will automatically be turned off each time Mac OS is loaded.
-- Run `2ndon` in the Terminal to enable the disk
+- Run `2ndon` in Terminal to enable the disk
-- Run `2ndoff` in the Terminal to disable the disk
+- Run `2ndoff` in Terminal to disable the disk

 Enjoy!